everuth/418-Final-Project/README.md

 Two dimensional nearest neighbor analysis measures the distance between one point and the next nearest point.
 Average nearest neighbor distance within a study area is calculated by measuring the distance between each point and its nearest neighbor, adding all of these values together and then dividing the final value by the number of points within the study area (Boots & Getis, 1988).
 The resulting value can then be compared to the average values for spatially random, dispersed and clustered distributions (Boots & Getis, 1988).

 The K-function also known as Ripleys K-function is a second order analysis of point patterns (Haase, 1995).
 Like other point pattern analysis methods it helps determine what distribution a point pattern follows but unlike other methods it can be used to visualize whether the pattern of point distribution changes at different scales (Haase, 1995).
-For example at the scale of a watershed vehicle fires may be randomly distributed but if we are to zoom out to the scale of the province we might find clustering.
+For example at the scale of a watershed fires may be randomly distributed but if we are to zoom out to the scale of the province we might find clustering.
+The K-function analysis will produce a graph that allows us to visualize how distribution changes at different scales.

 Inorder to conduct any point pattern analysis we must first create a ppp object which is required by spatstat to conduct analysis.
 ```
 shapefile_path <- "fire_data_2023.shp"  # Replace with the path to your shapefile